-- Wash your hands thoroughly with soap and water and dry them. - Find a well-lit, flat work surface area (like a table). - Thoroughly clean your flat work surface using an alcohol wipe. - Remove a single-vial carton from the refrigerator.
-Keep the vial in the carton until it is ready for use to protect it from light and allow it to warm to room temperature (between 15°C and 25°C) for 30 minutes.
-DO NOT try to speed up the warming process. - Gather all of the supplies that you need for your infusion (see image below), including the infusion pump, tubing set, needle set, and syringe and place these onto the cleaned work surface.
+- Wash your hands thoroughly with soap and water and dry them. - Find a well-lit, flat work surface area (like a table). - Thoroughly clean your flat work surface using an alcohol wipe. - Gather all of the supplies that you need for your infusion (see image below), including the infusion pump, tubing set, needle set, and syringe and place these onto the cleaned work surface.